blahosyl/operator-game/README.md

 Since the game is relatively simple, no distinction is made between returning and frequent visitor goals

-- [RE1] I want to quickly start the game without reading the rule again.
+- [RE1] I want to quickly start the game without reading the rules again.
 - [RE2] I want to increase the difficulty level of the game.

 ## Design